hhtronik/qok-i-learn-soldering-smd/README.md

 ![HHTronik Q.O.K. / I learn soldering SMD Q.O.K PCB rendering](./assets/pcb-rendering.png)

-Want to learn soldering SMD (Surface Mount Devices) components?
+Want to learn soldering SMT components?
 Then this is for you! **I learn soldering SMD** is a super simple kit designed to give you a (relatively) pain-free crash course in that topic!
+While SMD might look a bit scary in the beginning it's easily manageable when you stick with reasonably sized components and footprint types.
+On this kit, the smallest component has a
+1206 (imperial) footprint, that is 0.12x0.06 inches or 3.2x1.6mm **large**.

 When completed you'll have soldered this circuit: